smitkevadiya50/smitkevadiya50/README.md

 🌐 **Collaboration & Community**: I am always open to collaborating on innovative projects, especially those intersecting with AI, ML, and computer vision.
 I value the power of community and believe in sharing knowledge and growing together.

 📫 **Get in Touch**: Let's connect!
-Don't forget to check out my [LinkedIn](www.linkedin.com/in/smitkevadiya50) for more insights into my professional journey.
+Don't forget to check out my LinkedIn: www.linkedin.com/in/smitkevadiya50 for more insights into my professional journey.